shopsmart/clojure-navigation/README.md

     => (grep :diffed (current))
     [[:diffed {}] [:diffed {}]]
 ```
+In this case, grep searched a data structure that reports differences between two related objects.
+This run determined that there were no differences found under (current).

 * A pipe operator that can map, mapcat, and reduce a collection in Unix-style.